 Which Came First: The Anxiety or the ADHD?

-Anxiety — from mild to crippling — is common in children with developmental differences, learning challenges, and attention deficit hyperactivity disorder (ADHD or ADD).
+Anxiety — from mild to crippling — is common in children diagnosed with an array of mental disorders, including developmental differences and learning challenges.
+Anxiety in children with ADHD is also quite common — about 3 in 10 children with ADHD experience it.
 But don’t mistake its ubiquity for inevitability.
 Parents and professionals can deploy specific strategies to help ease — and not exacerbate — anxiety in their kids.

 This is the hopeful message of Perri Klass, M.D., and Eileen Costello, M.D., coauthors of the book Quirky Kids: Understanding and Helping Your Child Who Doesn’t Fit In.
 Their message is an important one: Never dismiss or play down your child’s anxiety.
 When they complain of a stomachache or headache in the morning before school, they’re not faking.
 The pain they feel is real, and may require clinical treatment.